MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/plan-your-setup.md

 Each person in your business can install the Office 2016 suite of apps (Word, Excel, PowerPoint, and so on) on up to 5 PCs and Macs.
 See the operating system and computer requirements for installing [Office 2016 suites](https://go.microsoft.com/fwlink/?LinkId=534827) for business.

-Office 365 mobile apps can be installed on iOS, Android, and Windows devices.
+Mobile apps can be installed on iOS, Android, and Windows devices.
 You can find information on mobile device and browser support in [System requirements for Office](https://go.microsoft.com/fwlink/?LinkId=534827).

 ## Plan for email